Testimonials from SUBE-alumni

 • Function: Tender Engineer at DEME Offshore

 “Sustainability is a universal priority, shaping every sector and opening new opportunities for those ready to build a greener future.”
 This has always guided me, and it was exactly what drew me to the SUBE programme.
-Today, I work as a Tender Engineer at DEME Offshore, helping to prepare large-scale offshore projects: from cable installations and wind turbine foundations to landfalls and other offshore wind farm activities.
+Today, I work as a Tender Engineer at DEME, helping to prepare large-scale offshore projects: with my focus on wind turbine foundations.
 My role combines technical expertise, project planning, and commercial insight, and I take pride in contributing directly to the expansion of renewable energy and innovative offshore technology.

 Every day, I work on tender proposals: analysing client documents, defining methods, estimating costs, assessing risks, developing installation schedules, and coordinating with internal teams and external partners.
 Without a well-prepared tender, a project simply cannot proceed, and being part of that first crucial step is incredibly rewarding.